SŪKKHIST BUDDHISM

 I don't intend to analyse the differences throughout the entire Buddhist world.
 Most believe that desire, attachment, clinging, or craving are something to do with the problem – and that this leads to suffering.
 There are great variations in practice some are deeply philosophical, others are more devotional.

-We think that desire, pleasure, and wanting, lead to attachment; and attachment is or causes karma (repetitions), so we practice detachment, non-attachment, or letting go to overcome this.
-Even letting-go of focusing is focusing.
+If we believe that desire, pleasure, and wanting, lead to attachment; and attachment is or causes karma (repetitions), we practice detachment, non-attachment, or letting go to overcome this.
+But even letting-go of focusing is focusing.
 Trying to do anything by focusing automatically supports the focusing systems.
 Stop focusing.
 Go panoramic.

-The primary problem is not even the repetitious mind wandering, here and there, reconstructing, memories and hopes, always thinking; and though it can often be very helpful, focused mindfulness in one-pointed concentration, is not the answer, it's just a very intense form ofl focusing.
+The primary problem is not even the repetitious mind wandering, here and there, reconstructing, memories and hopes, always thinking – the problem is that we've forgotten how to sense pamoramically.
+And though it can often be very helpful, focused mindfulness in one-pointed concentration, is not the answer – an intense form of focusing could never be the answer.

 The correctness of defining the primary problem, is only tested by finding the right answer.
 And the answer is you've just gotta go panoramic.